BP wins Russian court appeal after Cameron visit

+PARIS, Feb 9 French carmaker PSA Group , maker of Peugeot and Citroen vehicles, has been referred to prosecutors over its diesel emissions, the company said on Thursday.

-MOSCOW A Russian court on Thursday supported BP's (BP.L) appeal to bar bailiffs from searching the company's office in Moscow, a day after Prime Minister David Cameron's visit to Russia, BP said.
+MOSCOW, Sept 13 A Russian court on Thursday supported BP's appeal to bar bailiffs from searching the company's office in Moscow, a day after British Prime Minister David Cameron's visit to Russia, BP said.

 The main plaintiff was named as TNK-BP minority shareholder Andrei Prokhorov.